mulle-c/mulle-container/dox/VERBS.md

 # Verbs

-Genreally verbs act on the first paramater of the function call.
+Generally verbs act on the first parameter of the function call.
 (e.g. mulle_map_get( map)).
 If that is not the case the verb is prefixed with the scope of the get.
 That could be "threadget" for example for accessing threadlocal storage.